mdaguilar66/roomba-project/README.md

 tiles into rows and then those rows into the array of tiles.
 - **Tile** - I set the state of an individula tile which states it has roombam, dirt, and id (x,y) properties.
 When a roomba lands on a tile, 3 actions happen:
-      1. Check if roomba is on tile
+      1. Check if roomba is on tile,
-      2. New id is set
+      2. New id is set,
-      3. Check is tile is dirty
+      3. Check is tile is dirty.
  To check each of these, javascript objects must be converted to JSON strings so that they are comparable.
 - **User inputs** - I created a form where user can enter location of dirt patch and starting point of roomba.
 I used a single onChange handler to handle both of